-To date, the native riparian plantings are doing well, with relatively high survival (see Sections 7.1 and 7.2).
+To date, the native riparian plantings are doing well, with relatively high survival and installation of additional planting in 2023 and 2024 (see Sections 7.1 and 7.2).
 Achievement of Objective 3.1 will continue to be monitored during future site visits.